Short Sunderland in New Zealand service: Replacement

-By 1960, it was readily apparent that the Sunderlands were obsolete and unable to detect modern submarines in training exercises.
-The following year, the New Zealand government proposed to begin to scale back the number of Sunderlands in service.
+By 1960, it was apparent that the Sunderlands were obsolete and unable to detect modern submarines in training exercises.
+The following year, the New Zealand government proposed to begin scaling back the number of Sunderlands in service.
 This coincided with an effort to modernise the RNZAF.
-As most of the Pacific Islands now had good airstrips, there was less reliance on flying boats and more conventional aircraft could be used to fulfill a maritime reconnaissance role.
+As most of the Pacific Islands now had good airstrips, there was less need to rely on flying boats and more conventional aircraft could be used to fulfill the maritime reconnaissance role.
 In March 1964, a number of Lockheed P-3 Orions were purchased and these began entering service with No. 5 Squadron in September 1966.
-Having a superior range to the Sunderlands, the RNZAF's base at Laucala Bay was closed and No. 5 Squadron shifted to the RNZAF base at Whenuapai.
+As they had a superior range to the Sunderlands, the RNZAF's base at Laucala Bay was closed and No. 5 Squadron shifted to the RNZAF base at Whenuapai.
 The Laucala Bay site became the home of the University of the South Pacific.
 A detachment of two Sunderlands remained in Fiji for a time to carry out search and rescue missions as needed and continue maritime surveillance.